Communicating With Families Who Need Language Assistance

 Interpreting/Translating Document Request - Parents of English learners are entitled to meaningful communication in a language they can understand through translated materials or a language interpreter.
 Go to this link to learn more about how to request an interpreter or to get a document be translated.

 Parent Liaisons - Parent liaisons assist parents and schools communicate with regard to culturally sensitive issues.
 They are not to be used for regularly scheduled parent teacher conferences or other meetings in which an interpreter could be used.
 Examples when a school might contact a parent liaison - attendance, social or mental health concerns, school adjustment.
-We currently have a Mandarin, Cantonese, and Korean speaking parent liaisons.
+We currently have a Mandarin, Cantonese, Portuguese, Spanish and Korean speaking parent liaisons.
 The liaisons are in weekly contact with Rachael Kaplan, our ELL Program Social Worker.